Parthiv93/S3-File-Tracker/README.md

 # S3 File Tracker App

-This web application allows users to upload JSON files to Amazon S3 and view the list of uploaded files.
-It provides a simple interface to enter AWS credentials and perform file operations.
+Welcome to the S3 File Tracker App!
+This web application allows users to seamlessly interact with Amazon S3, enabling file uploads and easy management.

 ## Features

-- **AWS Credentials Entry**: Users can enter their AWS access key, secret key, region, and bucket name to configure the S3 connection.
+- **AWS Credentials Entry**: Configure your AWS access key, secret key, region, and bucket name effortlessly.

-- **File Upload**: Users can upload JSON files to their configured S3 bucket.
+- **File Upload**: Seamlessly upload JSON files to your S3 bucket.

-- **View Uploaded Files**: Users can view the list of files uploaded to their S3 bucket.
+- **View Uploaded Files**: Easily navigate and view the list of files stored in your S3 bucket.

-- **View File Data**: Users can click on a file to view its data in a line chart.
+- **View File Data**: Dive deeper by clicking on a file to view its data in a user-friendly line chart.

 ## Technologies Used